abhi777/Solve_mate/README.md

 # Solvemate v0.0.1

-This is a Telegram Bot developed using Python which can reply to queries and text data present inside images using ChatGPT API.
+This is a Telegram Bot developed using Python which can reply to queries and text data present inside images sent by the users and is created by combining the power of ChatGPT API & Image processing over a Telegram Bot.

 ## To check out the live version of my Telegram Bot, [Click Here...](https://lnkd.in/dgW9uic5)